PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/add-edit-social-titles.md

 ---
-title: Add edit social title
+title: Add edit social titles
 weight: 1
 ---

-# Social title
+# Social titles

 In this section 5 fields are presented: